 Why are so many Australian children homeless?

-Thankfully, Amy was put in contact with Mission Australia and we found a home for her and her children.
-We also linked Amy to studies that would later help her find a job, and settled the children into a new school.
-With our support, Amy is now on the path to independence and Lily, Aiden and Emma have a stable and secure home life.
+Thankfully, Amy was put in contact with Mission Australia, and we found a home for her and her children.
+We also linked Amy to studies that would later help her find a job and helped settle the children into a new school.
+With our support, Amy is now on the path to independence and her children are thriving in a stable and secure home life.